pablos123/pablos123.github.io/page/items/aboutme.md

 - Programming
 - ...

-They all involve a strong creative process and rely heavily on imagination.
+I like the fact that they all involve a strong creative process and rely heavily on imagination.

-I also like [cinema](https://letterboxd.com/pablos123/) and autum 🍂
+I also like [cinema](https://letterboxd.com/pablos123/) and autum 🍂.

 ______________________________________________________________________